arzanazmi/arzanazmi/README.md

 - 👋 Hi, I’m @arzanazmi
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as an Analytics Manager
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to improve my Python skills
 - 📫 How to reach me - azmiarzan@gmail.com

 <!---